shibatch/sleef/README.md

 ### OS support

-Only Linux distributions and macOS are currently tested in CI and thus officially supported.
+Only Linux distributions and macOS are fully tested in CI and thus officially supported.

-Building SLEEF for Windows on x86 machines was officially supported ( :white_circle: ), as of 3.5.1, however it is not currently tested.
+Building SLEEF for Windows on x86 machines was officially supported ( :white_circle: ), as of 3.5.1,
+however it is only partially tested due to [known limitations of the test suite with MinGW or MSYS2](https://github.com/shibatch/sleef/issues/544).
+As a result tests for Windows on x86 only include DFT for now (other tests are disabled in build system), but all components are built.

 Support for iOS and Android is only preliminary on AArch64.